will-chung/cse110-w21-group7/specs/users/user-stories.md

 I want to have an index page displaying the contents of my bullet journal
 Because I need to keep track of what I have written
 **Scenario: Navigating to the index page**
-Given I'm someone who regularly journals
+Given I'm a regular journaler
 When I go to my index
 Then I should see what my bullet journal contains
 And I should be able to further navigate to a specific piece of content